omerfarukz/autocomplete/README.md

 # Incredible autocomplete library
 - Fastest autocomplete algorithm.
-- **O(n)** complexity for searching (n is length of input)
+- **O(n)** complexity for searching (n is the length of input)
 - Supports for all stream types.
 Including on classical disc storage for cheapest hosting.
-- Ready to use in web, desktop and **cloud**!.
+- Ready to use in web, desktop, and **cloud**!.
-- **Free** commercial usage (apache 2.0 licence)
+- **Free** commercial usage (Apache 2.0 license)

 ## Is it cloud ready?
 Absolutely.
-All you need is provide Stream based instance for building and searching indexes.
-Autocomplete can be run on any Stream like a MemoryStream, FileStream, azure blobs and others.
+All you need is provide Stream-based instance for building and searching indexes.
+Autocomplete can be run on any Stream like a MemoryStream, FileStream, Azure blobs and others.

 ## Where can I get it?
 First, install NuGet.
 Then, install AutoComplete from the package manager console: